Abraham Maslow’s Hierarchy of Needs: A Different Kind of Pyramid Scheme

 Digging into the pyramid like you’re trying to expose the Illuminati

-Maslow’s theory of hierarchy was initially applied in business theory to underline the idea that traditional structures would not fulfill employees psychologically, and might lead to increasing unhappiness and lowered productivity in the workforce.
+His theory of hierarchy was initially applied in business theory to underline the idea that traditional structures would not fulfill employees psychologically, and might lead to increasing unhappiness and lowered productivity in the workforce.
 If everyone is hangry, then who’s going to crank out that powerpoint at 12:23?

-His theories were one of the major launching points for the whole “let’s treat our employees like living, breathing humans instead of human-shaped piles of garbage” theory of management.
+These theories were one of the major launching points for the whole “let’s treat our employees like living, breathing humans instead of human-shaped piles of garbage” theory of management.

 For example, in its literal form, the need for safety might be described as the desire to not sleep outside in the middle of a snowstorm for a week in just your underwear, or, not getting run over by a truck filled with murderous clowns.
+Not feeling safe will grievously impact your mental health as well.

 The exercise of defining and fulfilling our needs, and progressing towards fulfilling our personal destinies, are integral parts of living a happy and healthy life.